 Were You Wrongfully Terminated?
 Contact Us Today

-While it's illegal, people with disabilities are being fired from their job every day.
+While it’s illegal, people with disabilities are being fired from their job every day.
 These claims are referred to as wrongful terminations.
-If you've been fired due to your disability, it's important that you consult Los Angeles wrongful termination lawyers to assist you in taking up legal action against your former employer.
+If you’ve been fired due to your disability, it’s important that you consult Los Angeles wrongful disability termination lawyers to assist you in taking up legal action against your former employer.

 What Is A Disability?

-Unfair firing lawyers Los Angeles will reveal that the federal laws use the ADA to properly define that a disability is a mental or physical impairment that limits a major life activity.
-Major life activities are defined as things that are essential to a person's daily life including taking care of oneself, performing manual tasks, breathing, walking, hearing, seeing, and learning.
+Federal laws use the ADA to properly define that a disability is a mental or physical impairment that limits a major life activity.
+Major life activities are defined as things that are essential to a person’s daily life including taking care of oneself, performing manual tasks, breathing, walking, hearing, seeing, and learning.

 Under the Disability Discrimination Laws, employees with disabilities cannot be discriminated against in their place of work.
 This includes using their disability when deciding on promotions, compensation, disciplines, assignments, and benefits.
 As long as you’re capable of performing the essential functions of the position that you’re hired for, your employer may not fire you because of your disability.